What is HPSC?

 Jim Butler

-However, space presents challenges to computing.
 Radiation in the space environment can cause long-term damage to electronic components and cause errors that disrupt computing.
 Missions beyond Earth orbit can also present a high demand for onboard computing resources because of the time delay to communicate to and from Earth.
 This communication latency drives the need for many space activities to be performed autonomously and in real-time onboard, without any assistance from ground controllers on Earth.
 Performing these onboard functions involves running many types of computational workloads in the space environment, including advanced autonomy, AI (artificial intelligence) and machine learning, image and signal processing, data flow management, and object detection and classification.
-All of these workloads require advances in onboard computing technology to meet the demands of increasingly complex missions.
+All of these workloads require advances in onboard computing technology to meet the demands of increasingly long and complex missions.

-Managed by NASA’s Jet Propulsion Laboratory in Southern California and funded by the agency’s Space Technology Mission Directorate (STMD) at NASA Headquarters in Washington, the High Performance Spaceflight Computing (HPSC) project closes that requirements gap.
+Supported by the Game Changing Development (GCD) program within NASA’s Space Technology Mission Directorate (STMD), the High Performance Spaceflight Computing (HPSC) project closes that requirements gap.

 High Performance